Cirrow/dokuwiki__lorearchive/README.md

+The wiki's ultimate goal is to build a place where Blue Archive lore can be easily navigated through and accessed.
+The frontend mirrors that decision and hence built upon that foundation.
+It provides the maximum ease-of-access with no tradeoffs for modern looks, thanks to its sidebar, where all the lore lives inside.

 ## Contributing to other parts of the Lore Archive Wiki
-_To contribute to the sidebar code of Lore Archive, visit: [here](https://github.com/Cirrow/dokuwiki__sidebarcontrol)_

-_To contribute to the wiki content of Lore Archive, visit_
+_To contribute to the sidebar code of Lore Archive, visit _To contribute to the wiki content of Lore Archive, visit_